|Nutrition Facts (per serving)|

 Traditional Roasting Method: 3 to 4 Hours

-When short on time, this method also works very well, but the meat won't be quite as tender as the above method.
+When short on time, this method also works well, but the meat won't be quite as tender as the above method.
 The lamb will, however, have more of a crisp crust, which some Moroccans find desirable.

-- Heat an oven to 475 F/240 C. Add 1/2 cup of water to the pan, and roast the lamb, uncovered, for 20 minutes.
+Heat oven to 475 F. Add 1/2 cup of water to pan, and roast lamb, uncovered, for 20 minutes.

 Fast Roasting Method: 1 to 2 Hours

 Preheat oven to 475 F. Wrap exposed lower leg of the lamb in foil to prevent burning.
 Add 1/2 cup of water and a few tablespoons of olive oil to pan, and roast lamb, uncovered, for 1 to 2 hours, basting frequently, until lamb is well browned and juices run clear when a knife is inserted deep into meat.

 If meat has browned before juices are clear, cover meat with loose foil to prevent further darkening.